The United States is the world’s leader in incarceration.

 International Rates of Incarceration per 100,000

-Data source: International Centre for Prison Studies.
+Data source: Institute for Crime & Justice Policy Research.
 Download chart

 Data source: Bureau of Justice Statistics.
 Download chart